AhoyKakkoii/AWS-EC2-Django-Deploy/Ubuntu-Web-server.md

-## How To Host Django React App in Local
+## How To Host Django React App from Local

 Note:
  - OS: Ubuntu 20.0.4, running in my raspberry pi